randyhoffner/FSND-Proj-6/README.md

 ```
 \c catalog \dt
 ```
-### Verify that all tables in catalog dabase are listed.
+### Verify that all tables created by /var/www/catalog/catalog/database_setup.py are listed.
 Then close postgres:
 ```
 \q
 ```